 How do I enroll in a full class?

-- The Department of Writing, Rhetoric, and American Cultures does not permit class sizes over 24 students for WRA 1004 or 27 students for WRA 101, regardless of the classroom size or any other circumstances.
-Your professor does not have the ability to "override" this cap.
+- It is not possible to enroll in a FYW section that is full.
+The Department of Writing, Rhetoric, and American Cultures does not permit class sizes over 24 students, regardless of the classroom size or any other circumstances.
+Your professor does not have the ability to “override” this cap.
 There are no exceptions.

-If I am taking an ESL course, may I also enroll in WRA?
+If I am taking an ESL course, may I also enroll in a FYW, WRA course?

 - No, your ESL course must be completed prior to enrollment in WRA.
 The university’s tracking code system will keep you from enrolling in both ESL and WRA at the same time.

 Transferring Credits from Another Institution